Bryce Canyon Photography Workshop – Winter Wonderland January 24-26 & February 7-9, 2022

 Bryce Canyon National Park in the winter is a sight to behold.
 Frosted hoodoos, incredible glowing and reflecting light and a photography experience to never forget!
 Join us for an incredible 3 days while we explore this Winter Wonderland from above and below the rim.

 This workshop is designed to be focused on shooting and not on post processing so we’ll be spending most of our time outside.
 Over the course of 3 full days you’ll have an opportunity to shoot sunrise from 3 different locations, explore below the rim and photograph the sunset from select locations.
-We’re choosing to focus on shooting for this workshop to maximize your time creating images!
+We’re choosing to focus on shooting for this workshop to maximize your time creating images and learning field techniques.

 Topics we’ll discuss during the Bryce Canyon Photography Workshop: